 Minnesota Conservation Improvement Program (CIP).
-In May 2012, the natural gas distribution business of CERC (Gas Operations) filed a request with the Minnesota Public Utilities Commission for a \$4.6 million CIP incentive.
+In May 2012, Gas Operations filed a request with the Minnesota Public Utilities Commission for a \$4.6 million CIP incentive.
+A decision is expected by the end of 2012.

 Oklahoma Performance Based Rate Change (PBRC).
-In March 2012, Gas Operations filed a PBRC with the Oklahoma Corporation Commission showing that it had earnings for 2011 above the prescribed threshold and would refund approximately \$1.86 million to customers beginning in July 2012.
-An expedited procedural schedule is being discussed with a hearing scheduled in May 2012.
+In March 2012, Gas Operations filed a PBRC with the Oklahoma Corporation Commission (OCC) showing that it had earnings for 2011 above the prescribed threshold and would refund approximately \$1.86 million to customers beginning in July 2012.
+The OCC issued a final order approving the refund on June 6, 2012.

 Houston and South Texas Gas Reliability Infrastructure Programs (GRIP).
 Gas Operations' Houston and South Texas Divisions each submitted annual GRIP filings on March 30, 2012.
 For the Houston division, this filing is to recover costs related to \$51.2 million in incremental capital expenditures that were incurred in 2011.
 The increase in revenue requirements for this filing period is \$9.4 million annually based on an authorized rate of return of 8.65%.
 For the South Texas division, this filing is to recover costs related to \$14.5 million in incremental capital expenditures that were incurred since the last rate case.
 The increase in revenue requirements for this filing period is \$2.4 million annually based on an authorized rate of return of 8.75%.
-For both GRIP filings, rates are expected to go into effect in July 2012.
+In June 2012, the Railroad Commission approved both GRIP applications as filed and the new rates were implemented in July 2012 in the applicable cities, with the exception of Houston and Pasadena.
+Lower GRIP rates were implemented in July 2012 for these two cities, subject to a pending appeal to the Railroad Commission.
+The impact of the lower rates implemented in these two cities is approximately \$173,000 per month.